oav27/High-School-Club-App/README.md

 Club App I created for my high school club in 2021!

 ## Why I Created The App
-It was the beginning of the pandemic and I was working virtually with my high school club and the Webmaster and Editor officer.
+It was the beginning of the pandemic and I was working virtually with my high school club.
+During this time, I was the Webmaster and Editor officer.
 During my time in this position, I realized that many of the members of the club needed a hub to recieve relevant and up to date information.
 Thus, an app!
 As I was just a sophomore in high school, I wasn't sure how to go about creating an app, and with what resources.
 So I did some researching and got to working.